 io.jenetics.stat This package contains classes for calculating statistical moments.
 They are designed to work smoothly with the Java Stream API and are divided into mutable (number) consumers and immutable value classes, which holds the statistical moments.
-The additional classes calculate the sum,mean.
+The additional classes calculate the maximum, skewness and sum.